PSPDFKit/Appcelerator-iOS/README.md

 3. Call `./build.py` in the PSPDFKit-Titanium folder.
 4. Copy the zip into the Titanium folder: `cp com.pspdfkit.source-iphone-3.x.x.zip /Users/<user>/Library/Application\ Support/Titanium/`

+## Build with Source Code

+If you have the source code and want to use it to build the Titanium module, copy the PSPDFKit folder into this folder.
+Then, follow the above step-by-step guide, but call `./build-source.py` instead.

 ## License

 This project can be used for evaluation or if you have a valid PSPDFKit license.